 As Facility Director, I have the distinct pleasure of working side by side with the Program Directors to ensure the staff and residents are working towards our common goal on all three campuses.
 I joined Generations in 2007, and I knew after a few short months that I was in the right place.
 I know we make differences in the lives of the adolescent at risk males as evident by the growing number of successful young men who leave our program.

 As with many founders of a non-profit, I had a personal reason for starting Generations.
 I wanted to honor my sister who had been a victim of abuse.
 I know that we couldn’t predict future victims, but what if we worked with the abuser?
 Could we stop the cycle of sexual abuse?
 The answer was a resounding YES.
 For over 25 years, 98 percent of our children go back to their communities as productive citizens.
 Now, as Outreach Director, I have the privilege of spreading the word and educating our community on this widespread issue.

 Director of Development

-Scott is a native of Greenville, SC, and has been married to his wife Loretta for twenty-nine years.
+Scott is a native of Greenville, SC, and has been married to his wife Loretta for thirty years.
 Scott and Loretta have two sons, Clay-20 and Brad-17.
 Scott has an extensive background in sales, manufacturing and non-profit organizations.
 In addition, Scott and his wife Loretta owned Camille’s Sidewalk Café in Asheville, and then downtown Greenville, for ten years.
 Scott is a graduate of the University of South Carolina, Upstate and the Southern Baptist Theological Seminary.
-Scott also serves as the President Elect of Rotary Club of Greenville and as a board member of the South Carolina Board of Social Work Examiners.
+Scott also serves as the President of Rotary Club of Greenville and as a board member of the South Carolina Board of Social Work Examiners.